 The use of child labour, forced labour and/or compulsory labour is strictly prohibited by the Aspen Code of Conduct.
-This code also specifically confirms our commitment to the elimination of discrimination in respect of employment policies and practices.
-Freedom of association and the effective recognition to the right to collective bargaining is also assured in terms of this code.
+The Aspen Group Modern Slavery Statement, updated and published annually, further supports our commitment to address the requirements of the UK Modern Slavery Act, the Australian Modern Slavery Act and equivalent legislation in the jurisdictions in which we operate.
+The Aspen Code of Conduct also specifically confirms our commitment to eliminating discrimination in respect of employment policies and practices.
+Freedom of association and the effective recognition of the right to collective bargaining are also assured in terms of this Code.